Iowa Payroll Tax Registration

 There are 2 payroll tax setup tasks you may need to complete in Iowa to get your new hire on payroll for the first time.
 You can follow the guide below to help you get registered directly with the Iowa agencies or use Mosey to do it.

-If you have employees in Iowa and are a private for-profit employer you must register with the Iowa Workforce Development for an Unemployment Tax account.
+If you have paid one or more employees wages in any calendar quarter, you must register with the Iowa Workforce Development for an Unemployment Tax account.
 You will receive your employer account number when your liability status is established.
 New employers are assigned the rate from rank 12 of the table in effect or 1% percent, whichever is higher.
+Note: During the registration process, 501(c)(3) organizations will have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Iowa Unemployment Fund for benefits paid to terminated employees.

 1. Create a myIowaUI Account